mspfa/mspfa/README.md

 3. Enter `npm i` to install the project's dependencies.

-4. Enter `npm run setup` to set up the project.

 ## Development

 * Enter `npm run db` to run the database, which is necessary for the website to function.